pcmagik/pcmagik.github.io/docs/setup_vps.md

 ```bash
 puttygen ~/pcmagik-zurich-arm-docker-pcmagik-com -o ~/.ssh/pcmagik-zurich-arm-docker-gronioss-pamagik-com.ppk
 ```
+---

-# Chicken and Egg Problem
+## Chicken and Egg Problem with SSH Keys
-## Now we need to copy the keys to local machine, and we have three options:
+Now we need to copy the keys to local machine, and we have three options:
 ### Option 1: Use `scp` (if password authentication is enabled)
 #### For Windows (PowerShell):
 ```powershell